captn3m0/msgboy/README.markdown

     * Implement PubSubHubbub for realtime notifications (users are notified as soon as you update the content).
 [Superfeedr](http://superfeedr.com/publisher) hosts most of the hubs out there.

 - Tricks
     * Listen to msgboy triggered events to keep track of your visitors who use msgboy, or who subscribe to your feeds.
-Listen to the events <code>msgboy-bookmark-loaded</code> and <code>msgboy-subscribed</code> on the body.
+Listen to the events  <code>msgboy-subscribed</code> on the body.